csierr/forecasting-superstore-sales/README.md

 # 🚧 Status

-This project represents a complete first attempt at tackling time series forecasting using real-world retail data.
-It includes end-to-end steps from data exploration to model evaluation and comparison.
+This project represents a complete attempt at tackling time series forecasting using real-world retail data.
+It includes steps from data exploration to model evaluation and comparison.

 While the core goals have been met, there’s room for future improvements, such as: